hoycw/PRJ_Error_eeg/README.md

   - Model regressors, trials/conditions, regression style, epoching and averaging metrics, etc.
 - plt_vars: plotting parameters
   - Epochs, styles, markers, significance, legends, etc.

+## Example Data
+Two sample datasets are provided in the folder demo_data.
+These two subjects were chosen as representative of good (EEG01) and medium (EEG06) quality data.
+Upon publication, all datasets will be made available in a public repository.

+### Preprocessing Demo Data
+Raw data files are provided in demo_data/EEG**/00_raw/.
+To preprocess these datasets, create new SBJ_vars for them by copying the originals and modifying the file paths.
+Please note that re-running preprocessing scripts will require changing specific ICA component and trial rejection indices.

+### Analyzing Demo Data
+Preprocessed EEG data files (using proc_id = 'eeg_full_ft') are provided in demo_data/EEG**/02_preproc/.
+Corresponding behavioral data are provided in demo_data/EEG**/03_events/.
+These datasets have been cleaned and can be used to run ERP, TFR, and modeling scripts to reproduce analyses.
+By using both subjects, group scripts can be tested, in which case the SBJ_lists/demo.sbj should be used as SBJ_id when calling analysis scripts.
+Note that path names in analysis and plotting scripts will need to be adjusted depending on directory structure.